By TIM FAULKNER/ecoRI News staff

 Opponents, such as Nightingale, maintain that emissions from the plant will hamper greenhouse gas-reduction mandates and emit other harmful pollutants.
 Several Burrillville residents expressed worry that building the power plant next to an already-noisy compressor station will worsen noise and increase traffic.

-The Conservation Law Foundation (CLF) was afforded the lengthiest time to present before the Energy Facilities Siting Board (EFSB), arguing for a motion to deny Invenergy’s application.
+The Conservation Law Foundation (CLF) was afforded the lengthiest time to present before the Energy Facility Siting Board (EFSB), arguing for a motion to deny Invenergy’s application.
 CLF attorney Jerry Elmer said the 400-plus pages of paperwork lacked information regarding critical equipment and environmental monitoring.

 “These are not small matters.
 These are material matters,” he said.